tainacan/tainacan/src/readme.txt

 2. Set up your collection
 3. Choose the metadata and filters for your collection
 4. Add items described by your metadata
-5. Set up your item as a file, link or text and attach many type of documents
+5. Set up your item as a file, link or text and attach many types of documents
 6. Browse your collections with a faceted search interface
 7. Navigate through rich filtering interface
 8. Explore more with Advanced Search